nomic-ai/gpt4all/gpt4all-bindings/python/docs/index.md

 - **gpt4all-api**: The GPT4All API (under initial development) exposes REST API endpoints for gathering completions and embeddings from large language models.
 - **gpt4all-chat**: GPT4All Chat is an OS native chat application that runs on OSX, Windows and Ubuntu.
 It is the easiest way to run local, privacy aware chat assistants on everyday hardware.
 You can download it on the [GPT4All Website](https://gpt4all.io) and read its source code in the monorepo.

+Explore detailed documentation for the backend, bindings and chat client in the sidebar.
 ## Models
 GPT4All models are artifacts produced through a process known as neural network quantization.
 A multi-billion parameter transformer decoder usually takes 30+ GB of VRAM to execute a forward pass.